stevedonovan/Microlight/readme.md

 ## Classes

-Lua and Javascript have two important things in common; objects are associative arrays, with sugar so that `t.key == t['key']`; there is no built-in class mechanism.
-This causes a lot of (iniital) unhappiness.
+Lua and JavaScript have two important things in common; objects are associative arrays, with sugar so that `t.key == t['key']`; there is no built-in class mechanism.
+This causes a lot of (initial) unhappiness.
 It's straightforward to build a class system, and so it is reinvented numerous times in incompatible ways.

 `class` works as expected: